imanghafoori1/laravel-microscope/README.md

 Gate::define('someAbility', 'UserGate@someMethod');
 ```

 1 - It checks the `User` classpath to be valid.

 2 - It checks the `UserPolicy` classpath to be valid.

-3 - It checks the  `someMethod` to exist.
+3 - It checks the `someMethod` method to exist.

 and more features will be added soon. ;)